kv-orm/core/README.md

 # FAQs

-### My Entity keys are getting mangled when they are saved into the datastore!
+## My Entity keys are getting mangled when they are saved into the datastore

 If you're using a preprocessor that minifies class names, such as Babel, the class constructors names often get shortened. kv-orm will always use this class name, so, either disable minification in the preprocessor, or manually set the `key` value when creating an Entity e.g.